-Black draws this losing position in 1 move or wins the white Queen in 2 moves!
+Black draws this losing position in 1 move or wins the Queen in 2 moves!

 Diagrams from John Bain’s best-selling book,